-Currently there are 3 patrol Sergeants and 9 patrol officers assigned to this division, a majority of our department.
+Currently, there are two Lieutenants, three patrol Sergeants, and 12 patrol officers assigned to this division.

-We respond to many calls for service each year and our proud of the fact that we respond typically within 3 minutes on average.
+We respond to many calls for service each year and are proud of the fact that we respond within three minutes, on average.
 The officers make a majority of the arrests in the department.
-Typical of a small agency each officer investigates most of his cases to a conclusion, but can request the investigator to assist if needed.
+Typical of a small agency, each officer investigates most of his cases to a conclusion, but can request the investigator to assist, if needed.

-The Investigation Unit at the Salida Police Department is headed up by a Detective Sergeant and is comprised of the Detective Sergeant and rotating Detectives.
-This position is supervised by the Patrol Lieutenant.
-The investigator generally works cases that are passed on to him from the Patrol Division.
+The Investigation Unit at the Salida Police Department is headed up by a Detective.
+This position is supervised by the Chief of Police.
 Patrol officers are expected to work their own cases to completion; however, if this is not possible, the case may be given to the investigator.
 The investigator also works closely with the District Attorney’s Office, Coroners Office, the Department of Social Services, Colorado Bureau of Investigation, the Chaffee County Drug Task Force and the Chaffee County Sheriffs Office.
 The investigators, along with Lieutenant, are solely responsible for evidence entry and disposition within the department.

 CHAFFEE COUNTY TACTICAL TEAM